-According to US statistics, by 2020, nearly 46% of the workforce will consist of Millennials Generation Y also referred to as “screenagers” more used to screen learning (mobile learning), rather than learning from books.
+According to research by Lynch, by 2020, nearly 46% (almost half) of the workforce will consist of Millennials Generation Y also referred to as “screenagers” more used to screen learning (mobile learning), rather than learning from books.
 With the entry of “digital natives (Gen Y)”, mobile learning is pushed forward as a powerful device to empower the learner because it allows learners to undertake education in an environment they find themselves in at any given point of time – be it commuting, at the workplace, or at home.
 Does that mean that migrating Flash content to HTML5 has become a necessity?

-So, how do you make your Flash-based eLearning courses into HTML5 eLearning content?
+So, how do you migrate your Flash-based eLearning courses into HTML5 eLearning content?
 What is HTML5?
 What are the steps to migrate from Flash to HTML5?
-To get answers for these questions, checkout this presentation on “Steps to Migrate from Flash Courses to HTML5”
+To get answers to these questions, check this blog on the steps for successful Flash to HTML5 conversion.